hackclub/hackclub/workshops/meme_generator/README.md

 </details>

-**_And with this, we've finish coding our Meme-Genie!
+**_And with this, we've finished coding our Meme-Genie!
 Check out what you've just built by clicking the "Run" Button at the top._**

 ![Final Output](https://cloud-8kdhhtdj0.vercel.app/0ezgif.com-gif-maker.gif)